 ‘RuralRevive’ will be tackled in partnership with the people of Maltahöhe with initial financial support generously provided by the Social Security Commission Development Fund and the Julius Bäer Foundation.

-The first five years of the initiative will seek to achieve the following:
+The first three to five years of the initiative will seek to achieve the following:

 In anticipation of ‘RuralRevive’ things to come, the Wolwedans Foundation secured two adjacent properties in 2019 with sufficient existing infrastructure to host some of the above developments.
 There is even a borehole!
 Existing buildings are in a solid state and simply need a few touch-ups and alterations to get going.